tanuj888/Terraform-with-CI-CD/README.md

 ## Steps Performed in the Project
-1. Created a directory in local machine and crated two terraform files- .provider.tf to mention the AWS provided with the region defined VPC.tf to mentioned the virtual private cloud components
+1. Created a directory in local machine and crated two terraform files-
+     - provider.tf to mention the AWS provided with the region defined
+     - VPC.tf to mentioned the virtual private cloud components